Breast Cancer: Simple Steps May Reduce Your Risk

 - Check your vitamin D: In preclinical studies, vitamin D has been shown to reduce cell growth and decrease the spread of cancer cells, and a growing number of clinical studies have linked vitamin D levels with a lower risk of breast cancer.
 If your vitamin D levels are deficient, talk with your doctor about supplementation.
 While you can get vitamin D through sun exposure, you should take precautions to avoid damaging your skin.

 - Include omega-3 fatty acids in your diet: Research indicates that omega-3 fatty acids, which come from consuming fish or fish oil supplements, are protective against breast cancer.
 Consider increasing your intake of omega-3 fatty acids and decreasing your intake of omega-6 fatty acids, which come from meat, dairy, and vegetable oils and may increase your risk of breast cancer.

 - Limit post-menopausal hormone exposure: Hormone therapy can increase a woman’s risk of breast cancer.
 If you are considering these therapies after menopause or hysterectomy, discuss the risks and benefits with your doctor.

 In addition to taking control over risk factors you can change, be sure to get screened regularly.
 An annual clinical breast exam is important, as are regular self-exams.
 Unless she has other risk factors, every woman should have a mammogram starting at age 40.
 If you are uninsured or underinsured and need a mammogram, contact the Cancer Services Program of Monroe County

 If you have questions about your breast cancer risk, talk with your primary care provider, gynecologist, or one of our specialists at Comprehensive Breast Care at Pluta.

-Alissa J. Huston, M.D., is a medical oncologist at Comprehensive Breast Care at Pluta and an assistant professor of Medicine.
+Alissa J. Huston, M.D., is a medical oncologist at Comprehensive Breast Care at Pluta and an associate professor of Medicine.